ansys/pyansys-sound/README.rst

-Pypydpf-sound Library
+PyDPF Sound
 =====================

-A Python wrapper for Ansys pydpf-sound Library
+A Python wrapper for Ansys DPF Sound library.

 How to install